rajgopal2693/My-website/README.md

 # My-website

 This is my website in local repository and mergeed with remote repo

+my name is raja gopal in locally